Complements of discriminants of real parabolic function singularities. II: Petrovskii lacunas

 \section{Petrovskii lacunas}

 The above enumeration of the connected components of the discriminant complements at parabolic singularities provides a complete list of {\em local Petrovskii lacunas} at the corresponding singular points of wavefronts of hyperbolic PDEs.
 In this theory, {\em generating families} of functions play a crucial role.
 Wave functions are defined on the parameter spaces of these families via integrals of special differential forms along certain cycles in the zero-level sets of the corresponding functions. {\em Wavefronts} are the discriminant sets of these families.
 Outside of the wavefront, the integration cycles and integrand forms depend regularly on the parameters, so that the wave function is regular as well.
-However, over the discriminant sets of parameters, the level sets degenerate and the wave function may become irregular.
+However, over the discriminant sets of parameters, the zero-level sets degenerate and the wave function may become irregular.
 The type of irregularity of a wave function near a wavefront point is characterized by the asymptotics of the wave function as the non-discriminant parameter values approach the point.
 The type of this asymptotic behavior primarily depends on the singularity class of the corresponding discriminant function and on the homology class of the integration cycle.
 These homology classes depend on the connected components of the wavefront complement from which we approach the wavefront point.
 Such a component is called a {\em local lacuna} if the wave function can be continued from it to a regular function on entire neighborhood of the wavefront point.

-If the singularity of the discriminant function corresponding to a wavefront point is isolated, then whether a neighboring component of the discriminant complement is a local lacuna is determined by the topological data contained in the virtual function associated with an arbitrary function from that component (see, for example, \cite{APLT}, Chapter V).
+If the wavefront point corresponds to a function with isolated singularity, then whether a neighboring component of the wavefront complement is a local lacuna is determined by the topological data contained in the virtual function associated with an arbitrary non-discriminant function from that component (see, for example, \cite{APLT}, Chapter V).